danintel/sawtooth-faq/settings.rst

 sawtooth.poet.block_claim_delay
     For C Test: block claim delay in blocks.
     Set to 1 to prevent most reasonable attacks.
-    Set to 2 or 3 if you want more agressive protection.
+    Set to 2 or 3 if you want more aggressive protection.
 Default is 1. sawtooth.poet.key_block_claim_limit
     For K Test: maximum number of blocks a validator may claim with a PoET keypair before it needs to refresh its signup information.
     I recommend bumping up so each key is good for 100000 blocks.